 I never understood the claim that objectivity in narrative can’t be achieved.
 It seemed so simple—just remove all the subjectivity.
 I know now that that’s easier said than done, but it definitely can be done.
 I’m writing a novel, two sections of which are written in this objective style that I’m calling the zeroth person, the opening scene of which is below.

-Typically when people talk about narrative objectivity they’re talking about journalism, journalistic objectivity.
+Typically when people talk about narrative objectivity they’re talking about journalism: journalistic objectivity.
 And some people lament that more journalists can’t be more objective, and others shrug it off and embrace the subjectivity.
-But journalism is just one form of narrative, differing from fiction primarily in that its subjects and the things they do are factual.
+But journalism is just one form of narrative, differing from fiction primarily in that its subjects and the things they do exist in the real world.
 Objectivity should be easier to achieve in journalism than in fiction, which so often relies on the feelings and inner life of its subjects or narrator to convey its effects.

 Stories are a form of information revelation—tension, dramatic irony, and the like, is created by the manner and order in which these revelations occur.
 In a sense, the narrator acts as the mediator between the author and the reader.
-The zeroth person removes the middleman.
+The zeroth person is an attempt to remove the middleman.

 The place of the narrator in the story determines the person of the story.

 Stories in the first person are told by a character within that story.
 The character does things and relates these and other things to the reader.

 In the second person, you are made a character of the story.
 You are told what you feel and think and do.